 - 1/2-1 tsp ground cinnamon

 - To make the pastry, place the flour, butter and sugar in the bowl of a food processor then pulse until the mixture resembles rough bread crumbs.

 - With the mixer running, slowly pour the water in, a spoon at a time, until the pastry comes together in a ball.

 - Remove from the food processor.
 Divide the mixture in two, with one piece being slightly bigger than the other (the bigger half will be for the bottom of the pie).

-- Roll the bigger half out on a floured surface, ensuring it's big enough to cover the bottom of your pie dish.
+- Roll the bigger half out on a lightly floured surface, ensuring it's big enough to cover the bottom of your pie dish.

 - Place the pie dish in the fridge and allow to chill.